cardinalblue/ardis/README.md

 User.queue_by_age.incr(@joe, 1)
 ```

-The score can also be calculated on the fly and set automatically upon reading (to avoid trips to the :
+The score can also be calculated on the fly and set automatically upon reading
+(to avoid extra trips to the database):

 ```ruby